Homicide: Life on the Street season 2: Episodes

-When first shown on network television, Bop Gun aired out of order as the season premiere.
-The DVD present the episodes in the correct chronological order, restoring all storylines and character developments.
+When first shown on network television, "Bop Gun" aired out of the order in which it was originally produced as the season's premiere.
+The DVD of this season presents the episodes in their correct chronological order, restoring all storylines and character developments.

 Development

 Renewal

 Nielsen ratings for Homicide: Life on the Street had gradually declined throughout the first season, leaving the show at high risk of cancellation by the time the season concluded.
 NBC executives asked for several refinements—including fewer episode subplots and less camera movements and jump cuts—before approving a second season.
 Executive producer Tom Fontana said he was willing "to do anything to keep NBC from forgetting us", although executive producer Barry Levinson said the show would maintain its realistic visual style, claiming, "We want a camera that's almost a participant in the show."
 Homicide was ultimately renewed, but the producers slightly toned down the show's bleak visual style and hand-held photography motif, and focused more strongly on single stories rather than multiple subplots.
 Fontana said, "We were experimenting with our first nine episodes.
 Whenever you try something new, you tend to err on the side of breaking ground.
 But we'd rather have more people watching, so the colors and lighting are slightly brighter, and the camera movements are not as jarring."
 However, both Levinson and Fontana insisted the changes were not entirely due to network pressure, but rather were evolutionary developments for the series.

 NBC ordered a four-episode second season, which would be broadcast in January 1994 as a mid-year replacement.
 A decision about whether to renew the show for a third season would then be made based on how those four episodes performed in the ratings.
 David P. Kalat, author of Homicide: Life on the Street – The Unofficial Companion, credited NBC Entertainment president Warren Littlefield with that move, although Levinson claimed NBC West Coast president Don Ohlmeyer was behind the decision.
 Ohlmeyer said he believed a better timeslot, less dense stories and less hand-held photography would attract more viewers and help the show succeed better: "For it to succeed long-term, there's a humanity that needs to be brought to the characters.
 There's more here than there was last year."
 Littlefield said of Homicide, "It's a show we think has tremendous potential that was not fully realized in the first nine episodes.
 And that's why we want to make more."